atet/learn/codec/README.md

-Codec | A program that compresses data to enable faster transmission and decompresses received data Container | A file that may hold multiple data streams (e.g. one video stream and two audio streams of different languages) Data Stream | In the context of this tutorial, distinct data that is video or audio Encoding | The _original_ compression of data (incorrectly used interchangably with transcoding) File Format | Containers will have a file format, e.g. `*.mp4`, `*.webm` Transcoding | The process of decoding → reformatting → re-encoding a file
+Codec | A program that compresses data to enable faster transmission and decompresses received data Container | A file that may hold multiple data streams (e.g. one video stream and two audio streams of different languages) Data Stream | In the context of this tutorial, distinct data that is video or audio Encoding | The _original_ compression of data (used interchangeably with transcoding) File Format | Containers will have a file format, e.g. `*.mp4`, `*.webm` Transcoding | The process of decoding → reformatting → re-encoding a file (used interchangeably with encoding)

 [Back to Top](#table-of-contents)